muhtashimshahrier/muhtashimshahrier.github.io/_pages/about.md

 ## Beyond Research

-Outside of academics, I enjoy exploring cities through maps and thinking up unconventional ideas — like using particle swarm coordination for public transport.
+Outside of academics, I enjoy imagining strange, futuristic (sometimes dystopian) ways mobility could evolve.
+From underground bike highways to teleportation networks where vehicles have minds of their own, I like daydreaming about systems that don't exist — yet.
 I’m also a sports enthusiast who follows Formula 1, football, and cricket, not for the teams but for the beauty of the games themselves.
 In quieter moments, I like diving into the math behind machine learning models and understanding how these systems really work.